 The Houghton Library at Harvard University has made portions of its Dickinson holdings available online.
 Visit their Emily Dickinson Collection page for more information.

 The Digital Amherst site created by the Jones Library includes a wealth of material about the town during Emily Dickinson's lifetime.

 Emily Dickinson.
 "One sister have I in the house" MS ca. 1859.

 Amherst College purchased the Dickinson Homestead in 1965 and took ownership of the Evergreens in 2003.
 The merger of the houses and the three acres on which they stand restored the parts of the property to the estate Dickinson herself had known and furthers the College's long-standing and complex associations with the Dickinson family and its stewardship of Emily Dickinson’s poetry and other manuscripts.
 The Archives & Special Collections works closely with the Museum on a wide range of exhibitions, instruction, and events.

-The Emily Dickinson Museum web site is a rich resource for information about Dickinson's life.
-The Museum also runs programs about Dickinson and her work throughout the year: http://www.emilydickinsonmuseum.org/.
+The Emily Dickinson Museum website is a rich resource for information about Dickinson's life.
+The Museum also runs programs about Dickinson and her work throughout the year.

-Amherst Magazine frequently includes news items and feature articles about Dickinson and her ties to the college.
-Several of these articles are now available online:
+Amherst magazine frequently includes news items and feature articles about Emily Dickinson and her ties to the College, and makes them available online: